How to Design Search in User Interfaces: Tips and Practices

 Use filters to tune search

-In case of very high content intensity on the website (imagine Amazone with thousands of items), even a quite well-crafted search query may be not enough as it will bring out too many options in search results.
-In this case, filters can support the interaction flow and allow users to tune their search better: for example, on the e-commerce platform, the filters can narrow down the search results according to price range, specific brands, particular characteristics of the product, and so on.
+In case of very high content intensity on the website (imagine Amazon with thousands of items), even an exceptionally well-crafted search query may not be enough as it will bring out too many options in search results.
+In this case, filters can support the interaction flow and allow users to fine-tune their search: for example, on an e-commerce platform, filters can narrow down search results by price range, specific brands, or particular product characteristics.

-One more option is integrating additional tuning right in the search field.
-For example, the search field on Amazon uses the built-in dropdown menu of core categories of goods, so you can start searching inside a specific section right from the search.
+Another option is to integrate additional tuning directly into the search field.
+For example, the search field on Amazon uses the built-in dropdown menu of core goods categories, so you can start searching inside a specific section right from the search.

-Filters also work really well in mobile search interactions as they are easily tuned and save time and effort in finding the perfect item.
+Filters also work well in mobile search interactions because they are easily tuned, saving time and effort in finding the perfect item.

-The flower store mobile application uses a noticeable search field on the top of the screen and makes the search process tuned with filters
+The flower store mobile application uses a noticeable search field at the top of the screen and makes the search process tuned with filters

 Recipe app filters interaction designed to tune the search among the hundreds of recipe options in the mobile app.

-So, internal search is an element of high importance to provide website visitors or app users with a good user experience.
+So, internal search is a critical component of delivering a good user experience for website or app visitors.
 Make it intuitive, use the power of habits, consider the points above to improve the search experience of your user interface, and strive for a good balance of search and all the other navigation.
-And don’t forget to analyze the internal search result: they will tell you what the users need and look for on your resource.
+And don’t forget to analyze the internal search results: they will tell you what the users need and look for on your resource.

 Useful Articles